-We will not tolerate instances of peer on peer abuse and will not pass it off as "banter", or "part of growing up".
+We will not tolerate instances of peer on peer abuse and will not pass it off as "banter", "just having a laugh" or "part of growing up".
 We will recognise that "child on child abuse" can occur between and across different age ranges.

-We will follow both national and local guidance and policies to support any \<children/young people> subject to peer on peer abuse.
+We will follow both national and local guidance and policies to support any children subject to peer on peer abuse, including sexting (also known as youth produced sexual imagery) and gang violence.